Giotoko/better_navbar_responsive/README.md

 have you ever created a gorgeous app that works like wonders on your phone <br>
 and then someone using system UI navigationbar says "the content hides behind the navigation bar"?!<br>
 well it happened to me, so i created this to know how much space the navigation bar takes (if any) <br>
+and share it in case it might be useful for someone <br>